 Required Skill Level: Intermediate and advanced divers.

-3. Catalina island, southern California
+3. Catalina Island, Southern California

-Catalina, officially Santa Catalina Island, is part of the Channel Islands group that lies on the Pacific coastline, southwest of Los Angeles.
-Just a short ferry hop from the mainland, visitors will leave the hustle and bustle of the city behind and find themselves in a charming island escape.
-The entire perimeter of the island is dotted with over 50 dive sites, many concentrated along the landward coast.
+The entire perimeter of Catalina Island is dotted with over 50 dive sites, many concentrated along the landward coast.
 Diving here is characterized by huge Californian kelp forests, some rising from a depth of 65 feet (20m) to 25 feet (5m) below the surface.
 California sea lions, giant black sea bass, and angel sharks are frequently encountered amongst the kelp and in the sand below.

 Bluewater Trip Leader, Tim Yeo, says 'one of my favorite types of diving is swimming thru the kelp forests off our California coast.
 It is like a magical hike through an enchanted Redwood forest, with the sunbeams shining through between the trees, only underwater'.

 Also very popular, Catalina Dive Park at Casino Point is a fantastic shore diving site where divers can spot octopus, giant kelpfish, moray eels, garibaldi, bat rays, sheepshead, and numerous black sea bass in the summer months.
-There is also some interesting macro for those that take the time to look.
+There is also some interesting macro for those who take the time to look.
 Casino Point offers some of the best shore diving on the island, and many divers will take the ferry from Long Beach to Avalon to shore dive here for the day.

 There are many options for diving in Catalina Island, depending on where you stay and whether you want to dive from a boat or shore.
 If you are based on the mainland, take one of the larger dive boats from San Pedro or Long Beach - the transit normally takes between 90 minutes and 2 hours.
-If you are based on Catalina Island itself, then you can take a smaller local dive boat, or even hire a boat yourself from Avalon or Two Harbors.
-Shore diving is easy too, and Two Harbors campground and Casino Point in Avalon both offer access to some great diving and access to fill stations.
+If you are based on Catalina Island itself, then you can take a smaller local dive boat or even hire a boat yourself from Avalon or Two Harbors.
+Shore diving is easy, too, and Two Harbors Campground and Casino Point in Avalon both offer access to some great diving and access to fill stations.

 Catalina Island is diveable year-round, however, August and September offer the warmest water temperatures and best visibility.
 There is a wide range of accommodation available due to the island's popularity as a weekend getaway.
 The closest airports are Long Beach Airport (LGB) and Los Angeles International Aiport (LAX) , and Long Beach ferry port is easily accessible from either airport.